 I bring all this up as the abuser often blames the victim (just as the misogynist blames women for their misogyny), and, whether or not the Jack of The Shining was responsible for his actions, Wendy and Danny were both still the victims of the abuser's blame game and gaslighting (which is also addressed in AA through the alcoholic making amends when possible and not harmful, an action not done for one's ego).

 Kubrick gives us a story that for the majority of it can be interpreted as wholly psychological but in the end we are likely to accept that supernatural elements are at work.
 However, this confidence isn't had until the end, and for all practical purposes doesn't ever enter with Wendy in her dealings with Jack.
 There is the question in the movie of fate vs. free will, but Kubrick keeps Wendy in the territory of judicially definable and lawfully "Guilty?
-Yes, you are" (unless disqualified due clinical insanity) domestic abuse so that she is fighting Jack, rather than the hotel, and Jack is responsible for murdering Hallorann and is responsible for his failed attempts to kill his wife and son.
+Yes, you are" (unless disqualified due clinical insanity) domestic abuse so that she is fighting Jack, rather than the hotel, and Jack is responsible for murdering Hallorann and is responsible for his attempts to kill his wife and son.
 Kubrick's tweek of the material gives the impression that, even with and as regards an external evil, Dan and Hallorann were aware of it and not seduced, whereas Jack's bitterness and desire for absolute control over Wendy and Danny made him susceptible to its influence.
 In dialogue with Lloyd, he never questioned his own feelings as he vented them.
-In dialogue with Grady, he was convinced that Danny and Wendy were problems which had to be controlled.
-For there to be such a conviction, there must also have been uncertainty and doubt, another path taken, and that other path examined and denied.
+In dialogue with Grady, Grady was able to convince him that Danny and Wendy were problems which had to be controlled in the most rigorous way.
+Grady arguing for such conviction, talks past Jack's doubts and confusion, his uncertainty.
+There was the possibility of another path to be taken, and that other path was examined and denied.
 Jack, already speaking of "the white man's burden" before taking his first drink at the hotel, already emotionally abusing Wendy, chooses to succumb to his bitternesses and his anger, when he first says, "Here's to five miserable months on the wagon and all the irreparable harm it's caused me", then takes his imaginary drink.
 He accepts his misogyny when he says, there's "just a little problem with the old sperm bank upstairs".
 He fully acquiesces to and accepts his racism in his dialogue with Grady.

 In a 2011 interview, Shelley Duvall had the following to say of her character: